-Students receive a summer minimum wage salary for ten weeks to focus on personal development, product creation, marketing, sales development, community awareness and neighborhood revitalization through food-based economics.
+Students (ages 16-21) receive a summer minimum wage salary for eight weeks to focus on personal development, product creation, marketing, sales development, community awareness and neighborhood revitalization through food-based economics.
 Throughout the summer students visit colleges, technical schools and have discussions with local entrepreneurs and professionals.
-Additionally, we show students how to turn their produce into marketable Products such as our sweet potato cookies that they can market throughout the year.
+Additionally, we show students how to turn their produce into marketable products such as our sweet potato cookies that they can market throughout the year.

 What follows is a photo review of the Sweet Potato Project summer program.

 As in prior years, students start the summer by planting sweet potatoes.
-In 2016, we launched a “Land Ownership” initiative aimed at introducing food-based economic activity in North St. Louis.
+Our long-term goal is to launch a “Land Ownership” initiative aimed at introducing food-based economic activity in North St. Louis.
 The goal of this program is to put vacant city lots in the hands of young people so they can become vested land-owners and food growers in troubled neighborhoods throughout the city.

 GETTING TO KNOW YOU

-The first hour of every mornings is dedicated to reading, watching and discussing news and media events.
-We believe future entrepreneurs should be aware and able to discuss things happening in and outside their worlds.
-These morning conversations gave students the opportunity to express their personal feelings about crime, poverty, police and to discover new technological advances and the power of social media.
+The first hour of every morning is dedicated to reading, watching and discussing current news and media events.
+We believe future entrepreneurs should be able to discuss things happening in and outside their worlds.
+These morning conversations give students the opportunity to express their personal feelings about crime, poverty, police and understand the power of marketing and social media.

 EDUCATION & CAREER OPTIONS

 Students have visited Ranken Technical School, St. Louis University and Community Colleges to explore careers in technical education, culinary arts and entrepreneurship.
-Our goal is to expose them to viable educational options where they could pursue careers while developing immediate money-making options.
+Our goal is to expose them to viable educational resources where they could pursue careers while developing immediate money-making skills.